 Can a shogo or dan grade certificate be reissued?

-A shogo or dan grade certificate can be reissued only if they were issued by the current AJKF president.
+In principle a shogo or dan grade certificate can be reissued only if they were issued by the current AJKF president.
 This means that certificates issued before July 2, 2013 cannot be reissued.